geudde/attic-chest/pages/04.season-3/24.meeting-45/12.letter/docs.md

 ---
-title: 'Letter Proposing the Decoration of the Attic Chest'
+title: 'Decoration of the Attic Chest'
 taxonomy:
     category:
         - docs
 visible: true
 ---

+##### Letter Proposing the Decoration of the Attic Chest

 <div class="author">Mrs Kay</div>